julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 ## Performance

-The `AdapterManager` can be refactored to attempt to group channels with the same key + `Type` together.
-This will let the `AdapterManager` perform a single parsing for each value for all such channels, without loss of performance wrt the current solution when the channels all the same precise `Type` (i.e. not `RawJSON` or `RawBinary`).
+The `AdapterManager` can be refactored to attempt to group channels with the same key + `Message` together.
+This will let the `AdapterManager` perform a single parsing for each value for all such channels, without loss of performance wrt the current solution when the channels all the same precise `Message` (i.e. not `RawJSON` or `RawBinary`).

+Channels using `RawJSON` or `RawBinary` are expected to be slower than those using more precise types.

+There will be a small cost associated to using `Any` instead of `Value`, but this should be extremely small.

 ## Changes to developers of Adapters

 With this solution, developers of Adapters now have more choice.
-Any `Type` and `Feature` can come from the standard bundle, third-party crates, or their own code.
-Existing Adapters will require some surface rewrite, due to minor API changes.
+Any `Message` and `Feature` can come from the standard bundle, third-party crates, or their own code.

 This solution should also bring us one step forward towards implementing Adapters in other programming languages.